ekristen/node-module-registry/README.md

 * Proxy connections to public registry and cache retrieved files
 * Implement `libkv` to support more metadata storage backends

+## Compatability

+This is compatible with `npm` client version 2.7.0 or greater.
+Not all commands are implemented and/or supported.

+### Supported Commands

+At a minimum these commands should be supported.

+* install
+* publish
+* unpublish
+* view
+* dist-tag add
+* dist-tag rm
+* dist-tag ls

 ## Namespaces

 There are two types of namespaces, non-namespaced (aka global) and namespaced.
 A namespace is the `@` character plus a string.
 On the public registry this is a registered username.